loubnabnl/santacoder-finetuning/README.md

 For large datasets, we recommend training Santacoder locally instead of in a Google Colab.

-1. To begin with, we should clone transformers locally and install all the required packages.
+1. To begin with, we should clone transformers locally, install all the required packages and log to HuggingFace Hub and Weight & Biases.

 First, you need to clone this repo with: